joyhsu0504/geoclidean_framework/README.md

 `pip install Shapely` and `pip install descartes`.

 ## Data
 The Geoclidean-Elements and Geoclidean-Constraints dataset can be downloaded [here](https://downloads.cs.stanford.edu/viscam/Geoclidean/geoclidean.zip).
+Geoclidean-Elements includes 17 concepts and 34 tasks of Close and Far, while Geoclidean-Constraints includes 20 concepts and 40 tasks.
 The data is structured as following:
 ```
 geoclidean
 │